funkyMonkey225/ReduxWeather/README.md

-Weather app created with React/Redux from the Udemy course by Stephen Girder
+Weather app created with React/Redux from the Udemy course by Stephen Grider